-If you are unsure if you are squeezing in the right way, you can ask your care provider.
+If you are unsure if you are squeezing in the right way, you can ask your midwife.
 If you have weak pelvic floor muscles, you will need to train for up to six months to reach your goal.
 If your pelvic floor weakens and you experience urine leakage or notice an increased feeling of heaviness, you should do the exercises more often.
-Contact a care provider or gynecologist if this doesn't work.
+Contact a midwife or gynaecologist if this doesn't work.

 Once you've found the muscles, you can do the exercises anywhere, for example in the queue in the supermarket, on the bus, or when you're doing the washing up.
 Don't give up - pelvic floor exercises always pay off!

 Giving birth is hard work and it requires mental training and a lot of energy.
 Remember the following tips or make a checklist – it’s not far now!

 Bumpies are a unique way of capturing your pregnancy journey - by photographing your growing belly instead of your face.
 With the Bump Booth tool, you can upload, edit, and add effects to your bumpies to create lasting memories of your pregnancy.